obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Open current directory and show files there
+    + Only show files in the current directory
+        + Fix the bug with the tree
+    + Ignore .git and all in .gitignore
 + Fix the leak when getting files in working dir
 + Print the entry we're trying to open
 + Switch selected entry using the arrow keys